fatiando/pooch/paper/paper.md

 due to an update in the registry.
 Pooch is meant to be a drop-in replacement for the custom download code that users have already written (or are planning to write).
-In the ideal scenario, the end user of a software should not need to know that Pooch is being used.
+In the ideal scenario, the end-user of a software package should not need to know that Pooch is being used.
 Setup is as easy as calling a single function (`pooch.create`), including setting up an environment variable for overwriting the data cache path and